bshaffer/oauth2-server-php/README.md

 Get Started
 -----------

+Before getting started, take a look at the [Oauth2 Demo Application](http://brentertainment.com/oauth2) and the [source code](https://github.com/bshaffer/oauth2-server-demo) for a concrete example of this library in action.

 The quickest way to get started is to use the following code, plugging in your database information to the constructor of `OAuth2_Storage_Pdo`: